fsmosca/UCIChessEngineProtocol/README.md

 	* movetime <x>
 		Search exactly x msec.
 	* infinite
 		Search until the "stop" command.
-Do not exit the search without being told so in this mode!
+Do not stop the search without being told to do so in this mode!

 * stop
 	Stop calculating as soon as possible, don't forget the "bestmove" and possibly the "ponder"